sbfanton/spring-practices/springboot-mongodb/online-shop/README.md

   ```

 ### 📂 Database Initialization
-A script `init_mongo.js`, allocated in `db-data/`, is provided to populate the database with sample data.
-This script creates the required collections (`customers`, `products`, `orders`, `facturers`) and inserts example documents.
+A script `init_mongo.js` (located in `db-data/`) is used to initialize the database with collections: `customers`, `products`, `orders`, and `facturers`.

 #### ▶️ Running the Initialization Script
-Execute the following command in the terminal:
 ```sh
 mongo < init_mongo.js
 ```

-### 📜 Generating JSON Files for Collection Structures
+### 📜 Generating JSON Collection Structures
-A Python script (`get_collection_attrs.py`) is included to create JSON files representing the structure of each collection.
-This script should be run after initializing the database.
+Use the provided Python script to generate JSON representations of each collection’s structure:

-#### ▶️ Running the Python Script
-To generate the JSON for each collection, execute:
 ```sh
 python3 get_collection_attrs.py dbName dbCollection
 ```
-This process should be repeated for each collection.
+Repeat this for each collection.

 ---

 ## 🚀 Backend Development with Spring Boot

-The application is built using Spring Boot and MongoDB, leveraging different approaches for database interaction:
+The application uses two primary approaches for MongoDB interaction:

-### 📌 Using Repositories
+### 📌 1.
+MongoRepository
-#### 1️⃣ MongoRepository (Standard Repository)
-MongoRepository is used for basic CRUD operations.
-It provides built-in methods such as:
+Ideal for basic CRUD operations.
-- `save(entity)` → Insert or update a document.
-- `findById(id)` → Retrieve a document by ID.
-- `findAll()` → Fetch all documents.
-- `deleteById(id)` → Remove a document by ID.

 Example:
 ```java